bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

 ## What is Aspire?

 .NET Aspire is a cloud-ready stack for building observable, production-ready distributed applications.
 It provides:
-- Orchestration of multiple services (Azure Functions, Azurite, etc.)
+- Orchestration of multiple services (Azure Functions, React frontend, etc.)
 - Automatic service discovery and configuration injection
 - Built-in observability (logs, traces, metrics) via a dashboard
-- Local development containers (Azurite for Azure Storage)
+- Centralized configuration management

 ## Project Structure